-Assembled ATtiny412, new megaAVR ATtiny, 5 I/O pins, DAC, Arduino supportDesigned by Azzy's Electronics in United States of America
+Assembled ATtiny412, new ATtiny, 5 I/O pins, DAC, Arduino support - or ATtiny402 w/out DACDesigned by Azduino by Spence Konde in United States of America

-Over the past several years, Atmel/Microchip has been releasing parts based on their new "megaavr" architecture.
+Over the past several years, Atmel/Microchip has been releasing parts based on a new set of peripherals, the megaAVR 0-series and tinyAVR 0/1-series.
 These use the familiar AVR instruction set and open source avr-gcc compiler used with the classic AVR microcontrollers, but with redesigned and more capable on-chip peripherals and highly competitive prices.
-The best known of these (among hobbyists, at least) is the ATmega4809, used on the Arduino Uno WiFi Rev.2 and Nano Every.
-However, there is also an extensive line of ATtiny parts based on this new architecture - and now with my megaTinyCore, there is full Arduino IDE support for these.
+The best known of these (among hobbyists, at least) is the ATmega4809, used on the Arduino Uno WiFi Rev.2 and Nano Every However, there is also an extensive line of ATtiny parts based on this new architecture - and now with my megaTinyCore, there is full Arduino IDE support for these.

 Board dimensions are 1.1" x 0.85"

 The ATtiny402 like the reset of the 0-series is intended for low cost applications though the price difference is nothing to write home about.
 These were meant as an option for people developing boards that will be produced in large quantities where the cost savings is significant,but it became apparent that there was no point in producing them - the effectively cost the same price, but they're strictly worse.
 For hobbyists and one-off (or really anything short of something involving of devices projects, the is almost certainly a better deal.
 The main differences are:

 In some of the pictures shown above, the boards are shown with pin header (not included) attached.
 We recommend:

 There are two approaches to programming these parts: